BrynjarFAune/netbox-licensing/docs/API.md

 - **Dates:** Use `YYYY-MM-DD` format
 - **Nested reads, ID writes:** Response has nested objects, requests use IDs
 - **Auto-conversion:** Periods auto-calculate `price_nok` from currency rates
+- **Auto-currency fetch:** When creating a period with a new currency code, it automatically fetches the rate from Norges Bank API
 - **Live utilization:** Period utilization counts overlapping instances in real-time
+- **Name property:** License periods have a computed `name` field showing "License Name (DD/MM/YYYY - DD/MM/YYYY)"